 To those not familiar, the Ocotillo appears dead most of the year but don’t let that deceive you.
 There’s a whole lot of life going on inside it’s branches.
 After the slightest of rain, bursts of bright red flowers grow on the branch tips leaving a perfect nectar feeding ground for Hummingbirds and bees.

-Native American Indians used the bark to concoct soothing tinctures for stomach ailments.
+Native Americans used the bark to concoct soothing tinctures for stomach ailments.
 They also used the roots and leaves on wounds to stop the bleeding.

 Unfortunately, we didn’t get to see them in bloom because of our timing however, we learned that last year’s Super Bloom provided an awesome photographic event with their crimson spears of flora.